Meetings

 What to send before the meeting

-Write the agenda in a doc, share it 24 hours in advance, and keep it short.
-Something like:
+Write the agenda in a doc.
+Share it 24 hours in advance.
+Keep it short:

 1:1 agenda — [Your Name] + [Manager] — [Date]